f3-factory/F3com-data/views-and-templates/main.md

 );
 ```

-As a result, you get the following HTML fragment:-
+As a result, you get the following HTML fragment:

 ``` html
 <div>